teamwalnut/graphql-ppx/documentation/docs/installation.md

 ## Cache

-GraphQL ppx will generate a `.graphql_ppx_cache` folder alongside your JSON schema to optimize parsing performance.
+`graphql-ppx` will generate a `.graphql_ppx_cache` folder alongside your JSON schema to optimize parsing performance.
 If you're using a version control system, you don't need to check it in.

-The next pages will provide further installation instructions whether you are using GraphQL ppx with Bucklescript or using Reason Native.
+The next pages will provide further installation instructions whether you are using `graphql-ppx` with Bucklescript or using Reason Native.